cqframework/cql-tests/CHANGE_MANAGEMENT.md

 DQIC (pronounced "D-Quick") is a meritocratic, consensus-based community project focused on Digital Quality improvement applications.
 Anyone with interest in the project can participate as a Stakeholder and a Contributor.
 Participation in these processes is completely voluntary.
 This document describes how that participation takes place and how to set about earning merit within the project community.

 ## **Who can be part of DQIC?**
 Any interested stakeholder that is involved in digital quality improvement is welcome; however, participation as a committer or DQIC Steering Comittee (DSC) member requires active participation and contributions as Committers and DSC members, compliance with the DQIC charter, and a monthly membership fee.
 Contact DQIC’s Executive Committee (https://www.ncqa.org/digital-quality-implementers-community/) to learn more about official membership in DQIC .
 All products produced by DQIC will be open-source and available to the public.
+The cql-tests repository is a key output of DQIC.
 Although these processes are adapted from the [OSSWatch Meritocratic Model](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel), this documentation is a formalization of existing processes involving relevant stakeholders.

 # Roles
- There are four roles in the DQIC.
+ There are four roles in the cql-tests project:

  ## Stakeholders
 Anyone can be a stakeholder; there are no special requirements; however, the most important stakeholders of this community consist of: